 Ultimately, deciding when to buy involves balancing practical factors with your own circumstances.
 Understanding local conditions, upcoming policy changes, and your mortgage options allows you to take each step with confidence.
 With the right information and guidance, you can approach the process with clarity rather than pressure, placing yourself in a strong position to act when the moment feels right.

-Another significant element is the supply and demand balance in the areas you’re considering.
+Another significant element is the supply and demand balance in the areas you're considering.
+Structural undersupply remains a critical factor, as decades of underbuilding have left the UK short of homes, and the supply shortage continues to support prices.
+New housing completions are below the government's targets, and the gap between supply and demand continues to place upward pressure on prices.
 When demand outpaces available homes, properties tend to sell faster and at higher prices.
 This can create competition among buyers, especially in places benefiting from new infrastructure or business growth.
-Conversely, areas with more stock may offer better value and negotiation opportunities.
-Being aware of these local patterns helps you act strategically.

 Several predicted trends for first-time buyers approaching 2026 include:

-Many first-time buyers consider a 5-year fixed-rate mortgage because it provides consistent monthly payments.
+There are fixed rate mortgages, for e.g. 2 years or 5 years and they provide consistent monthly payments according to their fixed term.
 Predictability can be particularly helpful during periods of economic uncertainty.
 Fixing your rate can protect you from potential increases, making it easier to manage your budget and plan ahead.
-It’s important, however, to review any associated fees or early repayment charges before committing.
+It's important, however, to review any associated fees or early repayment charges before committing.

 If you're buying a home in the UK while on a visa, additional requirements may apply.
 Lenders often review visa duration, employment history, and overall financial stability.
 Having a longer-term visa or Indefinite Leave to Remain tends to strengthen your application.
 A solid UK credit history and stable employment can also improve your eligibility.
 Working with a specialist adviser can help identify lenders comfortable with international applicants.